Who’s arming the Ukraine-Russia war as US considers sending Kyiv Tomahawks

 The US leader has not often granted Ukraine’s requests, but suggested in June that the US could send more Patriot missile systems to Ukraine.

-Speaking at the recent Nato summit in the Netherlands, the president said “we’ll see what happens” when asked whether Washington would add to the $8 billion pledged by Nato allies.
+Speaking at the recent Nato summit in the Netherlands, the president said “we’ll see what happens” when asked whether Washington would add to the $8bn pledged by Nato allies.

 “They do want to have the anti-missile missiles, OK, as they call them, the Patriots,” the US president said.
 “And we’re going to see if we can make some available.
 We need them, too.
 We’re supplying them to Israel, and they’re very effective, 100 per cent effective.
 Hard to believe how effective.
 They do want that more than any other thing.”